Chamal: Educational institutions

-Government Institutions
+Government institutions

 The 'Akshaya e kendra' and 'post office' (673573). are the only government institution in this locality.

-Transportation
+Transport

 Chamal village connects to other parts of India through Calicut city on the west and Thamarassery town on the east.
 National highway No.66 passes through Kozhikode and the northern stretch connects to Mangalore, Goa and Mumbai.
 The southern stretch connects to Cochin and Trivandrum.
 The eastern National Highway No.54 going through Adivaram connects to Kalpetta, Mysore and Bangalore.
 The nearest airports are at Kannur and Kozhikode.
 The nearest railway station is at Kozhikode.